rinfo/rdl/README.txt

 README.txt
     This file.

-services/
+packages/

+    All code modules/libraries/components live here, under directories named by implementation platform/language (e.g. "java/rinfo-util").

-    Primary services that constitute the RInfo architecture. *Each directory should represent a self-contained service.*
+    All components (libraries and services) that constitute the RInfo architecture live here.
+(Each directory under the platform directory should represent a self-contained component.)

 setup/
     Core development and deployment setup tools.